sonukryadav/react-native/w4/1.Camera_Text_To_Speach/assignment.md

 Create a page as given below.

 - The button should only be enabled when at least two photos updated.
+- Appropriate styling should be used for disabled button.
 - Store everything on async storage(After refresh or reopening the page all the photos should be in their place).